FL0R1AN84/Bookmark-Sidebar-Auto-Dark-Mode/readme.md

 ### Automatically switches to dark mode when activated in the operating system

 With the extension [Bookmark Sidebar](https://chrome.google.com/webstore/detail/bookmark-sidebar/jdbnofccmhefkmjbkkdkfiicjkgofkdh) you can only switch to Light or Dark Mode manually.
-This CSS adjustment automatically switches to dark mode.
+With this CSS adjustment `@media (prefers-color-scheme: dark)` automatically switches to dark mode.

 ![screenshot from Bookmark Sidebar light and dark theme](https://gammagate.de/github/bsadm_example.jpg)